johanclaesson/picpocket/README.md

 timers.
 This includes to load upcoming pictures into the image cache.
 The intention is that they should block Emacs for so short periods that it is not noticable.
-But if you want to get rid of them set `picp-inhibit-timers` or kill the picpocket buffer.
+But if you want to get rid of them set `picpocket-inhibit-timers` or kill the picpocket buffer.

 Picpocket is to be considered beta software.
 Keybindings, variables and such may change in future versions.
 Tag database